zuluchaka/tradingplan/README.md

 - Daily

 ### Fundamental ANALYSIS (FAL1)
-  * check Economic Calendars News https://www.myfxbook.com/forex-economic-calendar
+  * check Economic Calendar for any impact News about the Pair and trading session https://www.myfxbook.com/forex-economic-calendar
       - if any RED flag (imapcting news) about the pair - DO NOT TRADE
   * Political news and Events
   * Natural Events